Twitter’s new features are about way more than 280-character tweets

 “At its best, we think Twitter can be the conversation layer of the internet,” said Kayvon Beykpour, Twitter’s head of consumer product, in a streamed press event.
 “We’ve made a ton of progress towards that plan.”

 Beykpour pointed to a desire to go “beyond 280 characters,” the current length of a standard tweet, in communicating on Twitter.
-The platform started out letting people post messages of just 140 characters, but it’s grown to be used for sharing more diverse types of content that can sometimes feel shoehorned into the tweet format: politicians sharing screenshots of lengthy statements, people promoting newsletters on services like Substack or Patreon, and musicians and videographers linking to audio and video on other platforms such as Soundcloud, Bandcamp, and YouTube.
+The platform started out letting people post messages of just 140 characters, but it’s grown to be used for sharing more diverse types of content that can sometimes feel shoehorned into the tweet format: politicians sharing screenshots of lengthy statements, people promoting newsletters on services like Substack or Patreon, and musicians and videographers linking to audio and video on other platforms, such as Soundcloud, Bandcamp, and YouTube.

 Twitter recently rolled out Spaces, a live audio feature that’s been compared to the viral platform Clubhouse.
 Esther Crawford, Twitter’s product lead for creative monetization, announced that new features for Spaces are coming soon, including a program that will give some financial support to people hosting audio discussions and events on the feature.
-Twitter also plans to make it easier to replay Spaces audio after a livestream is over—something that sounds a bit like a Twitter-hosted podcast—and more heavily promote Spaces in people’s timelines and also on the app.
+Twitter also plans to make it easier to replay Spaces audio after a livestream is over—something that sounds a bit like a Twitter-hosted podcast—and to more heavily promote Spaces in people’s timelines and also on the app.

 “Formats like Spaces encourage people to join the conversation in an entirely new way, and we’re really excited to keep iterating,” Crawford said.